RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 animation?
 This is where "Call Method Tracks" come in handy.
 These tracks reference a node again, this time without a reference to a property.
-Instead, a keyframe holds the name and arguments of a method, that Godot should call when it reaches this keyframe.
+Instead, a keyframe holds the name and arguments of a method, that Rebel Engine should call when it reaches this keyframe.

 To demonstrate, we're going to use a call method track to play audio at a specific keyframe.
 Normally to play audio you should use an audio track,